 Guaranteeing users an engaging experience has become necessary for any type of app.
 As a result, development teams are giving user data a closer look and placing a greater emphasis on an app’s design elements.
 This can be explained for various reasons.

 Developers and designers need to be able to communicate clearly.
-Collaborating on design pieces enables teams to share ideas and find solutions in effective and impactful ways.
+Collaborating on design enables teams to share ideas and find solutions in effective and impactful ways.
 This becomes helpful during sprints, especially when you have to make the most out of project deadlines.

-Figma vs Sketch: Differences
+Figma and Sketch: The Differences

 Another important difference is that Figma is a web app, while Sketch is a desktop app.
 This allows Figma to run on a browser, helping you place the computing workload on the server-side of the app without affecting performance; this means your computer will reduce its workload.
-Additionally, you will be able to share a design file easily with your team members in real-time.
-On the contrary, Sketch Cloud is more of a folder than a real-time collaboration feature.
-In other words, it can be pretty restrictive for collaboration.
-This restriction can benefit projects on which you wouldn’t want an entire team to share their thoughts.
+Additionally, you will be able to share a design file easily with your team members and stay on the same page in real-time, like collaborative Google docs.

-Figma vs Sketch: Similarities
+Figma and Sketch: The Similarities